 Technology plays a hugely important role in the learning process, and educational apps are an essential part of modern, up-to-date classrooms, as they provide students with various opportunities for more efficient, engaging learning methods and higher-level thinking.

-Participants will discover some of the most popular and practical educational apps for the classroom, applicable to a wide-range of subjects and learning abilities.
-They will learn how to properly integrate these apps into their teaching as powerful tools to enhance their students’ education, and also become familiar with the concept of ‘app-smashing’.
+Participants will discover some of the most popular and practical educational apps for the classroom, applicable to a wide range of subjects and learning abilities.
+They will learn how to properly integrate these apps into their teaching as powerful tools to enhance their students’ education, and they will become familiar with the concept of ‘app smashing’.

 Instructional design is the practice of designing online courses in an efficient and appealing way.
 In fact, in order to avoid dropouts in digital learning and fully engage students in the learning process, correctly planning the e-learning path is crucial.

-They will be introduced to the main open source authoring tools (software packages which developers use to create and package e-learning content that is deliverable to users) and will challenge themselves in designing and developing their own project.
+They will be introduced to the main open-source authoring tools (software packages that developers use to create and package e-learning content that is deliverable to users), and they will challenge themselves in designing and developing their own projects.